 No email submissions of papers, except in special cases with my prior permission.
-Sorry-I've tried-it causes too many problems.
 Written work is due in hard copy in class on the due date.
-Papers will not be considered "on time" unless and until I receive them I hard copy.
+Papers are not "on time" until I receive them in hard copy.

 Laptop computers are fine for taking notes in class.
 No Facebook, Solitaire, etc. Phones will be turned off at all times, of course, as a courtesy to all.
 No computers or telephones may be used during tests.